 Diocesan Family School Building Levy (DFSBL)

 The DFSBL is charged to the oldest child for each family.
-The levy is pooled to contribute towards past, present and future costs for building projects across all existing and for new Catholic schools, and the acquisition of land for school purposes.
+The levy is pooled to contribute towards past, present and future costs for building projects across all existing schools, and for the development of new Catholic schools within the Diocese.

-The DFSBL rate for 2018 is $750 per family.
-The DFSBL rate is reviewed, recommended and approved in the same manner as mentioned earlier for the tuition fees and discounts.
+The DFSBL rate for 2019 is $990 per family.
+The DFSBL rate is reviewed, recommended and approved in the same manner as mentioned earlier for tuition fees and discounts.

 Diocesan Pastoral Contribution

-Since 2017 a voluntary contribution of $150 per family ($50 per term) has been sought as a diocesan pastoral contribution.
-Funds support the ongoing pastoral works of the diocese which include, amongst many initiatives:
+The voluntary diocesan pastoral contribution for 2019 is $300 per family ($100 per term for 3 terms).
+These funds will support the ongoing pastoral works of the diocese which include, amongst many initiatives:

 This fee is payable upon confirmation of enrolment.
 This fee is generally non-refundable and is payable before the student commences school.
 The enrolment fee covers all administrative work involved in processing the application.